Darker/auto-client/README.md

 rather post some technical info and SEO meaningless texts.

 ## Help
 You can get help on [wiki](https://github.com/Darker/auto-client/wiki) or on my youtube channel.
+There is now also [Facebook page](https://www.facebook.com/autoclient/).

 ## [Videos and tutorials](https://www.youtube.com/channel/UCKBWfX3cbOy9xeBKPGwsx-g/videos)